Skip to main content

 File Access Scope

-AI that can open arbitrary paths can easily escape its intended sandbox (for example by traversing ../) and read, modify, or delete files across your system.
-Avoid passing Path objects or unrestricted file paths directly to agents or magic functions.
-Instead, pre-open only the specific files you want the AI to access and pass those file handles in scope.
+Agents that can open arbitrary paths can easily escape its intended sandbox (for example by traversing ../) and read, modify, or delete files across your system.
+Avoid passing Path objects or unrestricted file paths directly to agents or agentic functions.
+Instead, pre-open only the specific files you want the agent to access and pass those file handles in scope.

 from typing import TextIO